Sneglium/Always-Greener/README.md

  - All of the flowers from the `flowers` mod, as well as mushrooms (which each have two new variants) and waterlilies, with three new variants;
  - Blue, Pink, and Cyan Coral;
  - Papyrus;
- - Kelp, which is now fully animated and with a rich brown color
+ - Kelp, which is now fully animated and with a rich brown color;
+ - Cactus

 ### Biome Overhauls